 When it comes to avoiding certain activities, factors that come into consideration are age, injury history and severity, what stage of the injury is, the level of performance you want to reach.
 I always like to stay positive and help people with achieving their dreams.
 A lot of things can still be achievable, however the more forceful, intense or higher risk the activity, the more time and effort it requires to strengthen and prepare our bodies.
 We can discuss these ambition and goals and make a plan.
 During certain stages in your recovery, we may advise you to avoid doing a certain activity, movement or position.
-As your back continues to stablise and improve, practitioners let you know whether a) you can return to that activity b) still require more training before you can do that activity or c) avoid that activity all together.
+As your back continues to stabilise and improve, practitioners let you know whether a) you can return to that activity b) still require more training before you can do that activity or c) avoid that activity altogether.

 Author Bio: Peter Luan | Certified Chiropractor at Fort Healthcare

-Specialties: sports injury, biomechanical deficiencies, chronic postural imbalances and shoulder conditions such as frozen shoulder and impingement, 10 years of experiences in remedial massage and soft tissue manipulation in addition to his chiropractic skills.
+Special Interest: sports injury, biomechanical deficiencies, chronic postural imbalances and shoulder conditions such as frozen shoulder and impingement, 10 years of experiences in remedial massage and soft tissue manipulation in addition to his chiropractic skills.